-All schools are provided with a budget for SEND and this allows us to ensure that the resources and facilities are correct for individual pupils.
-Some resources are accessed via the SENCo who along with the Class Teacher has identified an area where an additional resource might be supportive (for example a voice recorder or desk screen).
-In other instances, outside agencies will provide us with the details of equipment that we need to access and the school will provide this.
+All schools are provided with a budget for SEN and this allows us to ensure that the resources and facilities are correct for individual pupils.
+Some resources are accessed via the SENCO who along with the Class Teacher has identified an area where an additional resource might be supportive (for example a voice recorder or desk screen).
+In other instances outside agencies will provide us with the details of equipment that we need to access and the school will provide this.
 Often these can be quite specialist resources or occasionally a recommendation for a specific pupil that will actually support many.
 If a pupil requires a high level of support/equipment, in addition to the budget allocation, an application can be made for High Needs Funding to ensure that all the support required can be in place for that pupil (subject to criteria.)
-This support is detailed on a child's personalised plan.

-5.11 Evaluating the effectiveness of SEND provision
+5.11 Evaluating the effectiveness of SEN provision

 At regular intervals, SEN support plans will be reviewed, informed by the views of the pupil, parents and class teacher and any additional adults working in the team.
 The assessment information from teachers combined with this information will show whether adequate progress in the provision is being made.
-We evaluate the effectiveness of provision for pupils with SEND also by:
+We evaluate the effectiveness of provision for pupils with SEN also by:

-- · Reviewing pupils' individual progress towards their outcome each term - Reviewing the impact of interventions after 6-12 weeks - Using pupil questionnaires and pupil voice to celebrate, reflect and measure progress and success - Monitoring and observations - · Using provision maps to measure progress and analysing data - Holding annual reviews for pupils with EHC plans
+- Reviewing pupils' individual progress towards their outcome each term - Reviewing the impact of interventions after 6-12 weeks - Using pupil questionnaires and pupil voice to celebrate, reflect and measure progress and success - Monitoring and observations - Using provision maps to measure progress and analysing data

+• Holding annual reviews for pupils with EHC plans